Please send the appropriate submission form(s) completed with your samples.

 - You must print and enclose this EU import facilitation letter.

 - All packages must be clearly labelled and marked “Importation authorised by licence number TARP(S)2022/03 issued under THE TRADE IN ANIMALS AND RELATED PRODUCTS (SCOTLAND) REGULATIONS 2012”.

-- You must print, complete and enclose this Scottish Government Import Licence (Feb 2022) and this Transit facilitation letter (Feb 2022).
+- You must print, complete and enclose this VDS TARPS declaration together with this Scottish Government Import Licence (Feb 2022) and this Transit facilitation letter (Feb 2022).